Imminent

 Deconstruction

-"Imminent" comes from Latin "imminentem," meaning "overhanging" or "threatening to happen."
-It has the prefix "im-" (meaning "toward" or "upon") and the root "minent" from "minere," meaning "to hang."
-So, it literally means something hanging over you, about to happen.
+"Imminent" comes from Latin "imminentem," from "imminere," meaning "to overhang" or "to be near."
+The prefix "im-" means "upon" or "towards," and the root "minere" relates to projecting or leaning over.
+So, "imminent" literally means something hanging over you, about to happen.

 Inquiry

-- Can you think of a situation where you felt something was imminent?
+- Can you think of a situation in your life where something imminent caused you to act quickly?